OlivierLD/raspberry-coffee/NMEA.multiplexer/examples.md

 ```
 It reads the GPS on serial port `/dev/ttyUSB0` and logs the data in `./data.nmea`.

 The data file can then be replayed.
-The Web UI hasbeen reqorked a bit, the speed scale is not the same as on boat (and it is mph, not knots).
+The Web UI has been reworked a bit, the speed scale is not the same as on boat (and it is mph, not knots).

 ![Driving](./docimages/driving.png "Driving")